-Action 3.1.1: Advocate for the introduction of State
+Action 3.1.1: Advocate for the introduction of State and Federal economic incentives to improve mode shift.

-introduction of State and Federal economic incentives to improve mode shift.
-3.2 PRIORITISE AND ENCOURAGE THE USE OF ACTIVE AND SUSTAINABLE TRANSPORT MODES.
+3.2 PRIOROTISE AND ENCOURAGE THE USE OF ACTIVE AND SUSTAINABLE TRANSPORT MODES.

 The current trend of prioritising private vehicles as peoples primary travel choice means that many users of the transport network are not aware of the alternative travel options that are available to them.